Celebrating excellence in Australian horticulture

-Plant of the Year acknowledges outstanding plant varieties, sparks innovation and interest in the industry, and celebrates exciting developments in the world of horticulture.
+Plant of the Year showcases the best and brightest in the world of horticulture.

 The 2026 Plant of the Year is…